 - Negotiating working agreements with non-Agile departments.

-- Transitioning leaders from traditional to Agile ways of working.
+- Transitioning leaders from traditional to Agile roles and ways of working.

 - Answering questions and supporting the team during its transitions.

 - Attending daily standup meetings to ensure they’re meeting the team’s needs.

 We offer coaching here at AgileSherpas that’s customized for marketing teams, so feel free to get in touch if you want to learn more about how a coach might be able to help you.